Technical Standards for Admission, Retention, and Graduation

 Conceptual, Integrative and Quantitative Skills

-Empathy, integrity, concern for others, interpersonal skills, interest and motivation are all personal qualities that will be assessed during the admissions process and throughout medical education.
-Candidates must possess the emotional well-being required for the full use of their intellectual abilities; the exercise of sound judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients; and the development of mature, sensitive and effective relationships with patients.
-Candidates must be able to tolerate physically taxing workloads and to function effectively when stressed.
+Empathy, honesty, accountability, dependability, integrity, concern for others, and interpersonal skills are required for matriculation and throughout medical education.
+M.D. candidates must possess the emotional well-being required for the full use of their intellectual abilities; the exercise of sound judgment, the prompt completion of all responsibilities attendant to the diagnosis and care of patients with empathy and compassion; and the development of appropriate, sensitive and effective interactions with patients.
+M.D. candidates must be able to tolerate physically taxing workloads when stressed.
 They must be able to adapt to changing environments, to display flexibility and to learn to function in the face of uncertainty inherent in the clinical problems of many patients.